AriWebb/drake-galaxy-sim/README.md

 ## Simulation Details

-- Each civilization starts with a random tech level and aggressiveness factor
+- Each civilization starts with a random technology level and aggressiveness factor
 - Spheres of influence expand at different rates based on civilization parameters
 - Takeovers are determined by comparing tech levels and aggressiveness
 - Color mixing reflects the history of conquests and mergers